Information for term Chinese Language & Culture

 OverviewClick to Open

-You’ll spend most mornings in Mandarin classes with native instructors.
-The rest of your time is for fun and practicing your language skills – on local streets, on expert-guided excursions, and with your host family as you prepare and share traditional meals, shop, relax, and learn local customs while joining in their daily routines.
+You’ll spend class time in intensive, college-level Mandarin classes, studying the language with native instructors.
+The rest of your time is for fun and practicing your language skills – on local streets, expert-guided excursions, and with your Chinese host family as you prepare and share traditional meals, shop, relax, and learn local customs while joining in their daily routines.

 Location & CultureClick to Open